-The end of the game takes place in Atlantis.
-However, it’s Atlantis as imagined by the designer of a dentist’s waiting room.
+The end of the game takes place in a certain legendary underwater city.
+However, it’s that underwater city as imagined by the designer of a dentist’s waiting room.
 There’s some tacky painted fish scattered around the room, “seaweed” hanging from the ceiling, and fluorescent office lighting—just like in the real lost city.
-Other than a small covered area supported by pillars, there’s not much indication that this space is Atlantis.
+Other than a small covered area supported by pillars, there’s not much indication that this space is any actual place we should recognize.
 It’s just another converted office room.
 This is yet another example of a venue over extending with a scenic promise they just can’t deliver on.

 Bermuda Triangle is a very standard combination and key lock heavy game.
 Unfortunately this results in quite a few contrived instances of trying to find numbered codes or solving math problems in places that just wouldn’t exist if this were a real place.